Documentation

 - Cursor

-Put docs for the same folder in separate files.
+Organize docs in separate files.

 Sometimes it is better to split the documentation into multiple files.
 For example: